-BLUESPECDIR lib directory of Bluespec installation BLUESPEC_HOME home directory where Bluespec is installed BLUESPEC_HOME home directory where Bluespec is installed HOME Unix home directory HOME Unix home directory SYSTEMC directory in which SystemC is installed SYSTEMC directory in which SystemC is installed
+BLUESPECDIR lib directory of Bluespec installation BLUESPEC_HOME HOME home directory where Bluespec is installed Unix home directory SYSTEMC directory in which SystemC is installed

 The BLUESPECDIR variable points to the lib directory of the Bluespec installation.
 This variable must be set in your shell.
 The variable BLUESPEC_HOME is an optional variable which points to the top level of the Bluespec installation.